-The Epidemic of Heroin Abuse Today
+The Epidemic of Heroin Abuse in the US Today

 The past few years have shown us that heroin abuse has skyrocketed.
-With reports from the Center for Disease Control indicating that the amount of heroin deaths have doubled between the year 2010 and 2012, the complexities with this harmful drug is a deadly problem.
+With reports from the Center for Disease Control indicating that the amount of heroin deaths have doubled between the year 2010 and 2012, the complexity with this harmful drug is a deadly problem.

 Heroin Abuse and the Signs that Mark the Abuser